loadsys/CakePHP-Serializers/README.md

 This plugin is designed to work with the Ember Data Spec for de/serialization of
 records: http://emberjs.com/guides/models/the-rest-adapter/

+As a secondary reference when deciding on implementation details the JSON API spec was also used: http://jsonapi.org/

+Questions on any implementation details can be answered typically using the Test Cases as the final authoritative answer.

 This is currently not fully production ready - be warned bugs/issues may exist.

 ## Examples ##